Disappearance of Alessia and Livia Schepp

-Alessia Vera Schepp and Livia Clara Schepp are missing persons from Saint-Sulpice, a suburb of Lausanne in the canton of Vaud, Switzerland.
-Matthias Schepp, their father, picked up his twin daughters from his ex-wife's home in St-Sulpice and they never returned.
+Alessia Vera Schepp and Livia Clara Schepp are twin sisters from Saint-Sulpice, a suburb of Lausanne in the canton of Vaud, Switzerland who were last seen on January 30, 2011.
+Matthias Schepp, their father, picked up his twin daughters from his ex-wife's home in St-Sulpice; they never returned.
 The body of Matthias was later found in Italy, where the authorities presumed that he had committed suicide.
-The fate of the six-year-old girls has remained unknown since January 30, 2011.
-Their disappearance led to a police hunt across Switzerland, France and Italy.
+The disappearance of the six-year-old girls led to an unsuccessful search across Switzerland, France and Italy.

 Background

-Alessia and Livia were twin sisters, born on October 7, 2004.
-The girls were the only children of Irina Mayme Lucidi Schepp, an Italian-born Swiss lawyer, and Matthias Kaspar Schepp, 43, a Canadian-born Swiss engineer.
-They married in July 2004 in Ascoli Piceno, Italy.
-They both worked for the tobacco company Philip Morris.
+Alessia and Livia were twin sisters, born on October 7, 2004, the only children of Irina Mayme Lucidi Schepp, an Italian-born Swiss lawyer, and Matthias Kaspar Schepp, 43, a Canadian-born Swiss engineer.
+The parents married in July 2004 in Ascoli Piceno, Italy, where they both worked for the tobacco company Philip Morris.

-One year previously the couple had split up, living in the same village, but in separate homes.
+A year before the girls disappeared, the couple had split up, living in separate homes in the same village.